mdancho84/mdancho84.github.io/_posts/2018-04-18-keras-lstm-sunspots-time-series-prediction.md

 ## Articles In This Series

-* [Time Series Deep Learning, Part 1: Forecasting Sunspots With Keras Stateful LSTM In R](http://www.business-science.io/timeseries-analysis/2018/04/18/keras-lstm-sunspots-time-series-prediction.html) - Shows the a number of powerful time series deep learning techniques such as how to use ___autocorrelation___ with an LSTM, how to backtest time series, and more!
+* [Time Series Deep Learning, Part 1: Forecasting Sunspots With Keras Stateful LSTM In R](http://www.business-science.io/timeseries-analysis/2018/04/18/keras-lstm-sunspots-time-series-prediction.html) - <span>Shows the a number of powerful time series deep learning techniques such as how to use ___autocorrelation___ with an LSTM, how to backtest time series, and more!</span>

-* [Time Series Deep Learning, Part 2: Predicting Sunspot Frequency with Keras LSTM In R](http://www.business-science.io/timeseries-analysis/2018/07/01/keras-lstm-sunspots-part2.html) - Matt teamed up with Sigrid Keydana (TF Dev Advocate at RStudio) to develop a state-of-the-art TensorFlow model using `keras` and `tfruns`.
-You can also find this article on [RStudio's TensorFlow Blog](https://tensorflow.rstudio.com/blog/sunspots-lstm.html).
+* [Time Series Deep Learning, Part 2: Predicting Sunspot Frequency with Keras LSTM In R](http://www.business-science.io/timeseries-analysis/2018/07/01/keras-lstm-sunspots-part2.html) - <span>Matt teamed up with Sigrid Keydana (TF Dev Advocate at RStudio) to develop a state-of-the-art TensorFlow model using `keras` and `tfruns`.
+You can also find this article on [RStudio's TensorFlow Blog](https://tensorflow.rstudio.com/blog/sunspots-lstm.html).</span>

 ## Tutorial Overview